pandas-dev/pandas/doc/source/basics.rst

    s.array
    s.index.array

+Depending on the data type (see :ref:`basics.dtypes`), :attr:`~Series.array` be either a NumPy array or an :ref:`ExtensionArray <extending.extension-type>`.
+If you know you need a NumPy array, use :meth:`~Series.to_numpy` or :meth:`numpy.asarray`.

+.. ipython:: python

+   s.to_numpy()
+   np.asarray(s)

+For Series and Indexes backed by NumPy arrays (like we have here), this will be the same as :attr:`~Series.array`.
+When the Series or Index is backed by a :class:`~pandas.api.extension.ExtensionArray`, :meth:`~Series.to_numpy` may involve copying data and coercing values.

 Getting the "raw data" inside a :class:`DataFrame` is possibly a bit more complex.
 When your ``DataFrame`` only has a single data type for all the columns, :atr:`DataFrame.to_numpy` will return the underlying data: